MuscleMap/MuscleMap/README.md

 7. Install PyTorch with the correct CUDA Version for GPU support.

-    MuscleMap works with both CPU and GPU, but performs best with a GPU-enabled PyTorch installation.
-If you want to use MuscleMap with CPU only, you can skip step 7.
+    The MuscleMap Toolbox works with both CPU and GPU, but performs best with a GPU-enabled PyTorch installation.
+If you want to use the MuscleMap Toolbox with CPU only, skip Step 7.

     **To use a GPU** you need either:
-    - an NVIDIA GPU with a compatible **CUDA** runtime, or
+    - An NVIDIA GPU with a compatible **CUDA** runtime, or
-    - an AMD GPU with **ROCm** support.
+    - An AMD GPU with **ROCm** support.

-    1. **Step 1** — Open a Python console and run:
+    1. Step 1 — Open a Python console and run:

         ```python
         import torch